abhishekchaturvedi/intuit_case_study/userlogin_app/README.txt

      advantage of using this is so that we can write python code (logical statements), rather than using actual SQL queries for interacting with our db.
+5. Create User model and hook up the DB to the app.
+Also create a CLI to interact with the db.
+We'll extend this CLI to interact/test our APIs as well.
+   One issue I faced while doing this is the DB container comes up but the POSTGRES_USER/POSTGRES_DB were never created even though we specified that as environment variables as per the documentation.
+To work around this issue we just got into the postgres container and created the user and the db used manually for now.
+We'll have to find a way to add this either as a dependency or do it programtically somehow.
+XXX (TODO) for now.